noppanut15/PokeEZ/README.md

 # PokeEZ
-PokeEZ is a web application that shows statistics of each Pokemon in Pokemon Go.
+PokeEZ is a web application that shows statistics of each Pokemon appeared in the United States.